MicrosoftDocs/ATADocs/ATPDocs/lateral-movement-alerts.md

 03/12/2020 Microsoft published [CVE-2020-0796](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2020-0796), announcing that a newly remote code execution vulnerability exists in the way that the Microsoft Server Message Block 3.1.1 (SMBv3) protocol handles certain requests.
 An attacker who successfully exploited the vulnerability could gain the ability to execute code on the target server or client.
 Unpatched Windows servers are at risk from this vulnerability.

-In this detection, a [!INCLUDE [Product short](includes/product-short.md)] security alert is triggered when SMBv3 packet suspected of exploiting the CVE-2020-0796 security vulnerability are made against a domain controller in the network.
+In this detection, a Defender for Identity security alert is triggered when SMBv3 packet suspected of exploiting the CVE-2020-0796 security vulnerability are made against a domain controller in the network.

 **Learning period**: